Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Proposed defense

 \section{Proposed defense}

 This section presents the \textit{Z-Mask} defense strategy, which is formulated to be task agnostic, i.e., applicable on any convolutional model.
-In this work, we consider the case of semantic segmentation and object detection models.
+In this work, we consider the case of SS and OD models.
 In both cases, the input consists of an image with $H\times W$ pixels and $C$ channels, denoted by $\x \in [0,1]^{C \times H \times W}$, while the form of the output $f(\x)$ depends on the task.
 For a semantic segmentation model with $N$ classes, the output $f(\x)\in[0,1]^{N \times H\times W}$ is an image that encodes the semantic context of each pixel.
-For an object detection model, the output $f(\x)$ is a tensor encoding the class and the bounding box of each detected object.
+For an OD model, the output $f(\x)$ is a tensor encoding the class and the bounding box of each detected object.
 Without loss of generality, a task-specific loss function $\LL(f(\x), \y)$ is used to quantify the quality of a prediction $f(\x)$ against the ground-truth output $\y$.

 A real-world adversarial attack can be simulated by applying an \textit{adversarial patch} in a specific region of the input image $\x$.
 A patch $\bm\delta$ is a $\tilde H\times \tilde W$ image within $C$ channels, where $\tilde H \leq H$ and $\tilde W \leq W$.
 Crafting an adversarial patch requires solving an optimization problem that aims at minimizing a specific attack loss function while making patch features more robust against real-world transformations in the input image \cite{pmlr-v80-athalye18b}.